ajw998/recommendation-list/README.md

 * Darrell Huff, *How to Lie with Statistics* (Penguin 1991)

+* Sheldon Ross, *A First Course on Probability* (5th edn, Prentice-Hall 1997)

 ### Law

 * Tom Bingham, *The Rule of Law* (Penguin 2010)

-* Tom Bingham, *The Business of Judging: Selected Essays and Speeches: 1985-1999* (OUP 2011)
+* Tom Bingham, *The Business of Judging: Selected Essays and Speeches 1985-1999* (OUP 2011)

+* Tom Bingham, *Lives of the Law: Selected Essays and Speeches 2000 - 2010* (OUP 2011)

 * Brian Harris (ed), *The Literature of the Law* (Blackstone Press 2002)